 The mains electric meter that is installed in our house has an LED on the front that blinks once for every Wh of energy that is used.
 To monitor the blinking LED we used a phototransistor fitted inside a small plastic case that is glued to the front of the electric meter.
-The phototransistor then connects to a SN74AUP1G17 schmitt-trigger which connects to one of the input pins on the ESP8266.
-We decided to use a schmitt-trigger as the wire from the phototransistor would be running past the mains cables and could pick stray noise so by passing it through a buffer the input to the EPS8266 would be a clean logic level signal.
+The phototransistor then connects to a SN74AUP1G17 Schmitt trigger which connects to one of the input pins on the ESP8266.
+We decided to use a Schmitt-trigger as the wire from the phototransistor would be running past the mains cables and could pick up stray noise so by passing it through a buffer the input to the EPS8266 would be a clean logic-level signal.
 The output from the buffer also drives an LED so we can see still when the LED on the electric meter is blinking now that it is covered by the sensor.

 The gas meter is mechanical and has a small magnet fitted to a disk that spins when gas is passing through the meter.
 We managed to find an official sensor designed to fit the gas meter that consists of a reed switch in a plastic box.

-The circuit fitted onto a 10cm x 5cm PCB with the power supply taking up half of the space.
+The circuit is fitted onto a 10cm x 5cm PCB with the power supply taking up half of the space.
 The ESP-12 module sits at the end of the PCB with all of the inputs down one side.
-A case was machined from a piece of 20mm thick delrin.
-To get the light from the LEDs on the PCB to the outside of the case we used some 5mm round clear acrylic rod to make some light pipes that guide the light from the LEDs to the front of the case.
-A reset button externder was also cut from some aluminium rod.
+A case was machined from a piece of 20mm thick Delrin.
+To get the light from the LEDs on the PCB to the outside of the case we used some 5mm round clear acrylic rods to make some light pipes that guide the light from the LEDs to the front of the case.
+A reset button extender was also cut from some aluminium rods.